Kuminga shares 2024-25 season approach amid Warriors contract talks

 Kuminga is entering the final year of his rookie contract, and although extension negotiations between his camp and the Warriors began in July, a deal has yet to be finalized.

-To many, the uncertainty that comes with contract talks is enough to serve as a distraction, but that won’t be the case for the promising 21-year-old.
+To many, the uncertainty that comes with ongoing contract talks is enough to serve as a distraction, but that won’t be the case for the promising 21-year-old forward.

 Stay in the game with the latest updates on your beloved Bay Area and California sports teams!
 Sign up here for our All Access Daily newsletter.

-“My approach is to be great,” Kuminga said (h/t 95.7 The Game).
+“My approach is to be great,” Kuminga told 95.7 The Game's Whitley Sandretto this week at training camp in Hawaii.
 “That’s always the main focus.
 A lot of people don’t think so, they don’t know that, but [for] me, my approach is to be great and just have fun, as much as I can this year.”

-With the deadline for his extension set for Oct.
-22, Kuminga’s plan for the upcoming season also includes enjoying his development process.
+With the Oct.
+22 deadline for his extension looming, Kuminga’s plan for the upcoming season also includes enjoying his development process.

 Golden State Warriors

-But that wouldn’t impede Kuminga’s possibilities of becoming a long-time Warrior, as general manager Mike Dunleavy and Co. would have his rights during free agency.

-For now, Kuminga has his sights set on greatness, not his upcoming payday.
+For now, though, Kuminga has his sights set on greatness, not his upcoming payday.